Slowly Changing Adversarial Bandit Algorithms are Efficient for Discounted MDPs: Regret Analysis

+where the inequality follows from Lemma~\ref{lemma:decomposition}, { and $\nu_{t} \coloneqq \nu_{t-1} \Pbb^{\pi_{t-1}}$ denotes the state distribution at $t$.} \end{definition} In MDPs, the full-span regret $R^{\text{fs-mdp}}$ is simply defined by accumulating all local regret $\mathfrak{R}_{s}(T)$, given the aforementioned choices of comparator and feedback function.
+The observed regret $R^{\text{ob-mdp}}$ similarly accumulates the observed local ones, based on the state visitation distribution $\nu_t$.

 It is clear that the observed regret is sub-linear if the bandit learners are no-regret.
 However, this conclusion is not sufficient to help us infer anything about full-span regret.
-As discussed in Section~\ref{sec:sticky-bandits-def}, the first difficulty is dramatic change of feedback, which in turn leads to impossibility to measure the unobserved regret.
-We show, in Lemma~\ref{lemma:delay-error-Q}, that $Q_t$ is indeed slowly changing because $\pi_t$ is.
-We defer the proof to Appendix~\ref{appendix:delay-error-Q}.
+As discussed in Section~\ref{sec:sticky-bandits-def}, the first challenge is the potential dramatic change of feedback, which in turn leads to difficulty to measure the unobserved regret.
+We show, in Lemma~\ref{lemma:delay-error-Q}, that $Q_t$ is indeed slowly changing because $\pi_t$ is, with its proof deferred to Appendix~\ref{appendix:delay-error-Q}.

 \begin{lemma} If \name~is slowly changing with a non-increasing rate of $c_T$, we have

 \end{lemma}